Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Orientation and sign

-(\ref{dobe17111rev}) is an isomorphism of Kuranishi structure and so we can use orientation of the right hand side to define orientation of the left hand side.
-This implies Proposition \ref{prop811} (3).
-We remark that once Proposition \ref{prop811} (3) is proved then the choice of $\sigma_{13}$, the relative spin structure of the geometric composition $L_{13} = L_{12} \times_{X_2} L_{23}$ is obtained in the same way as the proof of Lemma \ref{exirespi}.
-Namely we apply Proposition \ref{prop811} in the case $L_{13} = L_{12} \times_{X_2} L_{23}$.
+\eqref{dobe17111rev} is an isomorphism of Kuranishi structure and so we can use orientation of the right-hand side to define orientation of the left-hand side.
+This implies Proposition~\ref{prop811}\,(3).
+We remark that once Proposition~\ref{prop811}\,(3) is proved then the choice of $\sigma_{13}$, the relative spin structure of the geometric composition $L_{13} = L_{12} \times_{X_2} L_{23}$ is obtained in the same way as the proof of Lemma~\ref{exirespi}.
+Namely, we apply Proposition~\ref{prop811} in the case $L_{13} = L_{12} \times_{X_2} L_{23}$.
 Then the triple fiber product

 contains a `diagonal component' which is diffeomorphic to $\tilde L_{13}$.
-We can use Lemma \ref{lem310} to prove the unique existence of the relative spin structure $\sigma_{13}$ on $\tilde L_{13}$ so that the orientation bundle $\Theta_-$ induced on the diagonal component $\tilde L_{13}$ is trivial.
+We can use Lemma~\ref{lem310} to prove the unique existence of the relative spin structure $\sigma_{13}$ on $\tilde L_{13}$ so that the orientation bundle $\Theta_-$ induced on the diagonal component $\tilde L_{13}$ is trivial.

 Now we include boundary marked points.
 In other words, we use the structure operation of the bimodule structure